jenfly/python-cheatsheets/WORKFLOW.md

 a daily basis
 * For nice README files, save as .md (Markdown Here format).
 Use `Ctrl-Shift-m` to open/close Markdown Here preview window in Atom.
+* To check my code against the PEP8 style guide, run `pep8 foo.py` from the command line

 #### Git / GitHub operations